 In 2020, video content made up 82% of all internet traffic – and that number continues to grow.
 Videos on social networks like TikTok, Instagram, and Facebook are visible for only a few hours, yet tend to perform well on these platforms.
-After that, the videos are drowned out by new content.
+After that, the videos are drowning out by new content.
 In contrast, videos hosted on YouTube, Vimeo, and similar sites can continue to build traffic for years.
 This is why cross-posting is so important.
-It adds length to the life that your video will be viewed online.
+It adds length to the life that your video when viewing.

 The challenge many companies face is producing enough content to consistently post on all these platforms.
 So, what is the best answer?